adner/adner.github.io/_posts/2025-07-06-dataverse-mcp-claude.markdown

 - **WhoAmI** - Executes a `WhoAmI` request and returns the result.
 - **ExecuteFetch** - Executes a FetchXml request and returns the result.

-Modify `Program.cs` and provide your own environment URL, Client ID and Client Secret.
-It is assumed that the Client ID is setup as an [application user](https://learn.microsoft.com/en-us/power-platform/admin/manage-application-users?tabs=new#create-an-application-user) in your environment.
+Now, modify `Program.cs` and provide your own environment URL, Client ID and Client Secret.
+It is assumed that the Client ID is setup as an [application user](https://learn.microsoft.com/en-us/power-platform/admin/manage-application-users?tabs=new#create-an-application-user) in your environment, with sufficient security roles.

 Build the MCP Server and make a note of the location of `McpServer.csproj` file.
 This will be used later to setup the MCP Server in Claude Code.

 Now let's make sure that the MCP Server works!
 A simple way is to use the [MCP Inspector](https://github.com/modelcontextprotocol/inspector).
+Do a WhoAmI-request to make sure everything is running:

 ![MCP Inspector](/images/250706_1.webp)

 ### Step 2 - Fork the repo
 The repo containing the code and configurations for the demo can be found [here](https://github.com/adner/ClaudeDemo).
-Fork the repo and clone it locally.
+Go ahead and fork the repo and clone it locally.
+The repo contains a Dataverse plugin that formats a mobile phone number, but that has a subtle bug that throws exception in certain situations.

 Now, update `dataverseMcp.sh` to point to the location of your `McpServer.csproj` file, from the previous step.
-This makes sure that Claude Code can access the MCP Server, in the next step.
+This makes sure that Claude Code can access the MCP Server in the next step.

 ### Step 3 - Get Claude Code running
-[Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview) is a CLI tool from Anthropic, that is included in the Claude Pro-subscription and that can be used - among other things - to use MCP Servers.
-At this time, Claude Code cannot run natively in Windows - it requires Windows Subsystem for Linux (WSL).
+[Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview) is a CLI tool from Anthropic, that is included in the Claude Pro-subscription (and Claude Max also, if you can afford that...) and that can be used - among other things - to utilize MCP Servers.
+At this time, Claude Code cannot run natively in Windows - it requires Windows Subsystem for Linux (WSL):

 - Instructions on how to install WSL can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).
 - Setup instructions for Claude Code can be found [here](https://docs.anthropic.com/en/docs/claude-code/setup).